sadroad/InhouseBot/README.md

 - How to run
   - .env file
-    - PREFIX=<prefix you would like defaults to "!">
     - DISCORD_TOKEN=<Your bot's token>
     - RGAPI_KEY=\<Your Riot Api key>
+    - POSTGRES_PASSWORD=<Don't use the default>
+    - DATABASE_URL=\<Pointing to a valid Postgres DB named mochi>
+    - LOADING_EMOJI=\<ID of Discord emoji>
+      - Use \\\<emoji> to get the id
+      - \<a:loading:11112222333444> - example id
+  - Diesel CLI
+    - The project requires the Diesel CLI to run and setup the migrations for the DB
+  - Makefile
-  - Instead of cargo run, use make run
+    - run
-    - Loads .env variables into a local instance of the environment for the command
+      - Loads env variables and runs bot using cargo
+    - migrate
+      - Used with the Diesel CLI
+    - revert
+      - Used with the Diesel CLI
+    - generate
+      - Used with the Diesel CLI
+  - Docker Compose
+    - Docker compose file is included for easy setup
 - Requires these perms in Discord
   - Read Messages/View Channels
   - Send Messages